The Patient Centred Outcomes Research Group (PCOR) was established in 1999 under Professor Peter Selby.

 In 2002, ICRF merged with the Cancer Research Campaign to form Cancer Research UK (CRUK), the world’s largest independent organisation dedicated to cancer research.

-In 2003 Professor Galina Velikova, the section leader, got a further grant from Cancer Research UK which funded her time, a full-time research assistant and a part-time administrative support post.
+In 2003 Professor Galina Velikova, the group leader, got a further grant from Cancer Research UK which funded her time, a full-time research assistant and a part-time administrative support post.
 The following year, the Yorkshire Cancer Research Network (YCRN) funded another research assistant post to enable studies to be expanded to other locations in Yorkshire.
 In 2006 the group underwent a successful second five-yearly review and was awarded a five year Programme Grant to continue its work.
 Additionally, approval was given for Galina Velikova to take over from Professor Selby and lead the programme.

 The group continues to work with a number of collaborators, both locally and nationally, in the area of assessment of quality of life issues in cancer, their impact on patient care and outcomes and looking at ways of incorporating this in every day clinical practice.